arouyan/lakeFS/docs/contributing.md

 ## Submitting a pull request

 Open a GitHub pull request with your change.
-The PR description should include a brief explanation of your change.
+The pull request description should include a brief explanation of your change.
 You should also mention the related GitHub issue.
 If the issue should be automatically closed after the merge, please [link it to the PR](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).

 After submitting your pull request, [GitHub Actions](https://github.com/treeverse/lakeFS/actions) will automatically run tests on your changes and make sure that your updated code builds and runs on Go 1.17.x.

 Check back shortly after submitting your pull request to make sure that your code passes these checks.
-If any of the checks come back with a red X, then do your best to address the errors.
+If any checks come back with a red X, then do your best to address the errors.

-A developer from our team will review your pull request, and may request some changes to it.
-After the request is approved, it will be merged to our main branch.
+A developer from our team will review your pull request and may request some changes.
+After the request is approved, it will be merged into our main branch.

 ## Documentation

-Documentation of features and changes in behaviour should be included in the pull-request.
+Documentation of features and changes in behaviour should be included in the pull request.
 You can create separate pull requests for documentation changes only.
 Documentation site customizations should be performed in accordance with the [Just The Docs Customization](https://pmarsceill.github.io/just-the-docs/docs/customization/) guide, which is applied during the site creation process.

 ### CHANGELOG.md

 Any user-facing change should be labeled with `include-changelog`.
-The PR title should contain a concise summary of the feature or fix, and the description should have the GitHub issue number.
+The pull request title should contain a concise summary of the feature or fix and the description should have the GitHub issue number.
 When we publish a new version of lakeFS, we will add this to the relevant version section of the changelog.
 If the change should not be included in the changelog, label it with `exclude-changelog`.